ccoolbaugh/FloWave.US/README.md

   * Windows 7 or later: AVI or MOV
   * Macintosh: MOV only
 *  **Removal of On-Screen Calculations/Markings**: on-screen calculations (e.g. cardiac cycle gates) should be turned off during the video recording to avoid obstructing the view of the B-Mode or duplex image.
+* **Real-Time Video**: video recordings of previously captured data (e.g. cine loops) can cause artifacts or missed frames when reading the video file into FloWave.US.
+It is possible to analyze these types of data, but it can be a challenge to account for errors.
+For best results, we recommend recording the ultrasound screen in real-time to a file during an experiment.

 ## Running the Demo Videos
 We have provided [example ultrasound video recordings](https://github.com/ccoolbaugh/FloWave.US/tree/master/Demo "Demo") to ensure the *FloWave.US* source code works on your computer: